celestelayne/fantastic-octo-guide/00-getting-started/README.md

 ## Version Control

 If you don’t already have it, sign up for an account on [github.com](https://github.com/).
-This sequence uses it to track code changes and collaborate with others on projects.
+This course uses it to track code changes and collaborate with others on projects.

+### What is Version Control?

+Version control is the management of changes to documents, computer programs, websites, and other collections of information.
+Version control provides:
+* A database containing the history of changes to a set of files.
+* A set of commands for managing that database.

+### Why is Version Control Helpful?
+* It manage changes over time.
+* It aids sharing and collaboration.
+* It allows for experimentation.

 _Confirm Install_